prixite/prixite.github.io/data/blogs/web-scraping-with-chrome-extensions.md

 ---
-title: "Web Scraping with Chrome Extensions"
+title: 'Web Scraping with Chrome Extensions'
 date: 'June 20, 2023'
 excerpt: 'Web scraping is the automated extraction of data from websites.
-With chrome extensions, no technical knowledge is required.'
+No technical knowledge is required when scraping with chrome extensions.'
 cover_image: '/images/posts/scrapingchromeextensions/thumbnail.png'
 author: 'Umair Jameel'
 ---